 In my current brook project, God, Grades, and Graduation: How Religion Helps and Hinders Academic Success (Under Contract with Oxford University Press), I examine how adolescents' religious commitments shape their educational journeys.

-Prior to becoming a post-doctoral fellow, I completed my PhD at the Stanford Graduate School of Education.
-I also hold a Masters in Sociology from Stanford University, a Masters in International Educational Development from Teachers College, Columbia University, and a Bachelors in Business Administration from Emory University.
+I earned my PhD in Sociology of Education & Jewish Studies from Stanford University.
+I also earned a Masters in International Education Development from Columbia University’s Teachers College, and a Bachelors in Business Administration from Emory University.